fhollenbach/Polisci209_2018/pages/syllabus.md

 notification is not feasible (e.g. accident or emergency) the student must provide notification by the end of the second working day after the absence.
-This notification should include an explanation of why notice could not be sent prior to the class.
+This notification should include an explanation of why the notice could not be sent prior to the class.
 Accommodations sought for absences due to the observance of a religious holiday can be sought either prior or after the absence, but not later than two working days after the absence.
 Legitimate circumstances include religious